-Crow Canyon supervisory archaeologist Grant Coffey (M.A., Northern Arizona University) directed Phase II of the Goodman Point Archaeological Project from 2008 to 2011.
+Crow Canyon Database Manager Grant Coffey (M.A., Northern Arizona University) directed Phase II of the Goodman Point Archaeological Project from 2008 to 2011.
 He has more than 10 years of experience in the archaeology of the Four Corners and has authored or coauthored several field reports.
 Much of his work at Crow Canyon has focused on Pueblo sites in the Goodman Point Unit of Hovenweep National Monument, and he has published articles about social organization and population movement in peer-reviewed professional journals.
 In his spare time he likes fishing, hiking, and helping out on the family farm.

-Jamie Merewether (B.A., University of Colorado) is Crow Canyon’s collections manager in the lab.
+Jamie Merewether (B.A., University of Colorado) is Crow Canyon’s Collections Manager in the lab.
 She has worked in Crow Canyon’s research laboratory since 1997; before that, she gained extensive survey, excavation, and laboratory experience throughout the West.
 As collections manager, Jamie is responsible for keeping track of the thousands of artifacts and samples that come in from the field every year, making sure they are inventoried, cataloged, and analyzed correctly; she also manages the maps, photos, and other field documentation related to Crow Canyon excavations.
 When not at work, Jamie enjoys traveling, hiking, bird watching, and exploring the wilderness areas of the western U.S.

 All indoor facilities are smoke-free.
 Wildfires are a real danger in our area; if you smoke, please do so only in the designated smoking area, at the picnic table behind the lodge.
 Smoking by minors (under age 18) is prohibited.